Riya922003/Sonore-Music-Streaming-/README.md

 Place sensitive values in `.env` and never commit them.
 Use .env.example to show names and expected format.

-## File structure (suggested)

-If your repo follows a common structure, it may look like:

-- client/ — Front-end app (React/Next/Vue)
-- server/ — API and streaming server
-- packages/ — Shared packages (optional)
-- scripts/ — Utility scripts and deployment helpers
-- docker-compose.yml
-- .env.example
-- README.md

-Update this section to match the actual structure of this repository.

 ## Contributing

 Contributions are welcome!
 Suggested workflow: